 It’s not uncommon when asking executives in most any industry what they find to be the most exciting changes in their field to hear the answer “Technology” in uniform chorus.

 But what about the demographic age group that is perceived to be the force driving that exciting change?
 Yes, I’m talking about Millennials!
 We weren’t just brought up on cold brew coffee and farm to table fare.
-Millennials were raised on technology.
+Millennials were raised on technology—and there is no exception for the ones working at GDS Group.
 Known as the first generation of digital natives, Generation Y grew up believing technology was made to adapt to them, catering to their every need.

 Perhaps it’s one reason why this particular generation doesn’t always seem to garner the best reputation from their Baby Boomer or Generation X predecessors.
 Millennials are often referred to as the “Me” Generation.
 Routinely painted as self-centered and lazy, they’re mocked because they are perceived as the “peel me a grape” crowd.
 Much of the technology that Millennials embrace eliminates the work past generations had to struggle with, and rather than hear applause for newfound tech induced efficiency, we instead are likely to hear, “Well, if you didn’t always follow your phone’s GPS you’d know how to use a map.”

 As someone who just eeked into the very last year of that generational category, I must admit the barrage of Gen Y bashing can get tiresome, especially when the commentary paints us as a scourge of laziness.
 So, I was pleasantly surprised when executives at the HSE Insight Summit saw the technological knowhow these Millies possess as a beneficial skill to help drive the HSE market forward.

 “We’re in a world of young millennial people coming on,” says Kay Vanatta, Safety Manager at The Dairy Farmers of America.
 “They are hands on, electronic, forget the paper kind of kids.”